ustczjr86/nengo/docs/connections.rst

 Nengo will create a direct connection.

 The ``post`` object
-it is only used to determine
+is only used to determine
 which signal will receive the data produced by the connection.
 If you're not sure what your connection